swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 a is b # True - special case for 1
 ```

-A better use of `is` would be to compare objects like lists, for example the same list could be inserted into two different dictionaries.
+A correct use of `is` would be to compare objects like lists, for example the same list could be inserted into two different dictionaries.
 A comparison with `is` would reveal this:

 ```python
 number_list = [1,2,4,8]